 Fort Collins, Colorado 80525

-Drivers heading towards the newest Poudre River Public Library District library may not realize that the unique name of Council Tree Avenue was given in honor of an actual tree that once stood in Fort Collins.
+Drivers heading towards Council Tree Library may not realize that the unique name of Council Tree Avenue was given in honor of an actual tree that once stood in Fort Collins.
 Council Tree has an exciting history involving Native Americans, settlers and fire in the Wild West that makes it indispensable to Northern Colorado.
 The cottonwood tree lived to be at least 120 years old, even though the average cottonwood's lifespan is only about 30 years.
 Although the actual Council Tree hasn't stood for 70 years, it continues to hold an important place in our community.

 This gnarled and twisted tree once stood in southeast Fort Collins, near the Cache la Poudre River, off of East Horsetooth Road.
 The tree was located on the original property of George Robert Strauss, who settled on the Poudre River in 1860.
 Strauss continued to live on this property until 1904, when he passed away.
 According to settlers, the Council Tree was one of the few large trees growing near the river at that time.